New Jersey Court Records

 - Victims and members of the victim’s immediate family

-- The principal of the school the juvenile attends
+- The principal of the school that the juvenile attends

 However, if the court finds a juvenile guilty of first, second, or third-degree crimes, crimes involving aggravated assault or property damage worth more than $500, the court will make the juvenile’s name, adjudication, offense, and case disposition publicly available.